SFujiN/pyCalculator/README.md

 # pyCalculator
-Fun project to make a calculator in python in collaboration with SFujiN
+Fun project to make a calculator in python\\
+in collaboration with SFujiN and Dang0223\\